amloren1/ExoPlex/README.md

 * James Connolly (PerPle_X) for providing tips and source code
 * This project was done as part of the NASA NExSS grant

+## References

+Connolly JAD (2009) The geodynamic equation of state: what and how.
+Geochemistry, Geophysics, Geosystems 10:Q10014 DOI:10.1029/2009GC002540.